sanecodeguy/Mazerunner-Raycasting-SFML/README.md

 **License**
 This project is licensed under rizzons.

-Feel free to fork the repository and contribute to enhance the gameplay or add new features!
+**Feel free to fork the repository and contribute to enhance the gameplay or add new features!**

-Make sure to replace yourusername in the repository link with your actual GitHub username.